Foods for competition.

 These are basic guidelines for the average person.

 Vitamins and minerals are also vital to our bodies and requires a regular intake.
 This not easily calculated and depends on your age and gender.
 Not so long ago, it was a case of eating your five a day, this changed to eating your seven a day!
 Now I believe its measured by the cup!

-Foods For Competition.
+Foods For Competition and life.

 Getting your daily fix in this category should be what you are comfortable with.
 If you eat your fruit and vegetables regularly then you will easily meet your dietary requirements.
-Just before I leave this topic I would like to point out the when it comes to getting the best out of your vegetables, the greener the leaves the better the benefits!
+Just before I leave this topic I would like to point out the when it comes to getting the best out of your vegetables.
+The greener the leaves, the better the benefits!